 At the end of the day, your partner is a reflection of everything you need to heal and work on and will be the most emotionally driven.
 In a perfect world when communicating, keep in mind of these 4 words; compromise, grace, empathy and unconditional love.

-Having said all of this, what I’ve discovered is, not to find a person who can meet all or most of your needs, but to experience yourself in a complete whole way…which is, basically, a woman who has no needs (except maybe for intimacy if you’re all over that). 😉
+Having said all of this, what I’ve discovered in my own spiritual studies & personal life, is to not find a person who can meet all or most of your needs, but to experience yourself in a complete whole way.

-And please don’t feel guilty for having needs – use this post as gaining some clarity and adding a positive spin to it.
+And please don’t feel guilty for having needs – you’re human and we all have them.